CCHS-Melbourne/Chatterbox/README.md

 A project to connect Push-to-talk OpenAI assistants with access to manuals for equipment like 3d-printers in order to make it easier and funner for new users to learn to use said equipment.
 Bonus addition of voice effects to differentiate the voices a bit from stock open-AI voices.

-In many ways, this project is like a home assistant speaker box.
-While an internet/phone application would likely be the best implimentation of such a concept from a cost perspective, I started doing this and had a bit of fun learning along the way.

 This is similar to the chatbot designed by [pdp12](https://www.instructables.com/Customizes-a-ChatGPT-Assistant-Using-a-RaspberryPi/).
 In this case I am making a hobbyist hat for a raspberry pi zero two W.

 ## Assumed Knowledge: